superymk/uberxmhf/bug_036/README.md

 printf.

 Things to consider:
+* Is it related to other CPUs?
+In previous runs CPU 4 will print #GP.
 * Is it an exception or an interrupt?
 * How do we know the source of this exception / interrupt?
 	* Read MSRs (ref: <http://www.ctyme.com/intr/rb-0599.htm>)